FiMaTUM/python-course-2023/course-notes.md

 #### Who are we?

+We are all Python coders with a good level of experience!

 - Alexander: B.Sc.
 Mathematics at TUM, FIM with focus on Quantitative Finance, Software Engineer at finccam
 - Michel: B.Sc.
 Mathematics at TUM, TopMath + PhD at Chair of Mathematics
 - Katharina: B.Sc.
 Mathematics at TUM, currently enrolled in Financial Mathematics and Actuarial Sciences at TUM
 - Janos: currently finishing his B.Sc.
 Informatics at TUM
 - Jonas: B.Sc.
 Mathematics and Computer Science at TUM, currently enrolled in Mathematics in Data Science at TUM

+All instructors are not paid by the club and are doing this to help you.
+So make the best of this great effort!

 #### Python